ztrank/azimuth-connection-factory/README.md

 COMING SOON!

 ## Use
-1. Call `ConnectionFactoryBind(container, secretService, escapeId, createPool, errorHandler?)`
+1. Call `ConnectionFactoryBind(container, appSettingsSymbol, secretService, escapeId, createPool, errorHandler?)`
 2. Use the returned symbol to bind in any other plugin's Bind function.

 ### Binding Example